lostinplace/MPL/Docs/2022.0/States.md

+# States

+Note that this document makes extensive use of [MPL Operators](./Operators.md), and you should familiarize yourself with them before proceeding

 ## Conditional States

 Conditional states are a special class of state that are synthesized from [logical expressions](./Expressions.md).
 Consider the following: